 Are you interested in starting an indoor baseball facility?
 Athletes of all ages can benefit from a place to train year-round avoiding inclement weather.
-We’ve previously covered the costs of starting a baseball facility, in this post, we’ll talk about the actual layout and design of a baseball training facility.
+We’ve previously covered the costs of starting a baseball facility, in this post, we’ll talk about the actual layout and design of an indoor baseball training facility.

 At Swift, we work with hundreds of baseball facilities across North America and have become extremely familiar with the best practices, facility design, and revenue strategies to maximize the indoor sports complex’s profitability.